 Government and Officials Menu

-The administrative head of the County Board Form of government is the County Administrator.
+The administrative head of the traditional form of government contained in the Code of Virginia Section 15.2 is the County Administrator.
 The county administrator is appointed by the Board of Supervisors and serves at the pleasure of the Board.
 The administrator is a full-time employee whose duties are to implement county policies as determined by the Board of Supervisors and oversee the day-to-day county business operations through a staff of professional directors.

 The Departments of Northampton County are dedicated to achieving, under the leadership of the County Administrator, the goals set forth by the Board of Supervisors; to provide efficient, effective, equitable services to our citizens and visitors.

 The Commissioner of the Revenue's office is responsible for discovery, identification, and the assessment of all taxable property, real and personal in the county.
 In addition to providing assistance in preparing Virginia State Income Tax returns we process state returns and electronically forward them to the Department of Taxation for timely refunds.
 The office also maintains the land records and maps, administers the tax relief for the elderly and disabled, tax exemption for rehabilitated commercial/industrial and residential structures, land use application for Agricultural Forest Districts.
 In addition we administer the Transient Occupancy Tax, the Food and Beverage Tax and the Personal Property Tax Relief Act.